This is my favorite kind of case study.

 - How we recommend implementing the strategies discussed in the training for your specific situation

-- And answer your questions about ranking and growing your blog as a marketing channel (we usually charge for this!)
+- And answer your questions about ranking and growing your blog as on of your best marketing channels (we usually charge for this!)